nuno-agostinho/psichomics/README.md

-downloaded (based on pre-processed data from the [recount2][recount2] project), other SRA projects can be manually downloaded, aligned using a splice-aware aligner and loaded by the user, as per the instructions in [Loading SRA or user-owned RNA-seq data][tutorial-custom-data].
+downloaded (based on pre-processed data from the [recount2][recount2] project), other SRA projects can be manually downloaded, aligned using a splice-aware aligner and loaded by the user, as per the instructions in [Loading SRA and user-provided RNA-seq data][tutorial-custom-data].
-Sample-associated files from SRA are supported.
+Sample-associated files from SRA are also supported.

 ### Load user-provided files

-User-owned files (including subject-associated data, sample-associated data, junction quantification, alternative splicing quantification and gene expression) can be loaded as per the instructions in [Loading SRA or user-owned RNA-seq data][tutorial-custom-data].
+User-provided files (including subject-associated data, sample-associated data, junction quantification, alternative splicing quantification and gene expression) can be loaded as per the instructions in [Loading SRA and user-provided RNA-seq data][tutorial-custom-data].

 ## Splicing quantification